pts/tinyveracrypt/README.txt

 packages also works, but it is very slow: each operation may take ~30 minutes, because of slow SHA-512 computation in PBKDF2.)
 The recommended Python version is Python 2.7 (2.7.8 or later) with OpenSSL bindings (the _ssl module).
-(OpenSSL's SHA-512 implementation has key derivation from passphrase much faster than the default SHA-512 in Python.) tinyveracrypt doesn't work with Python 3.
+(OpenSSL's SHA-512 implementation has PBKDF2 key derivation from passphrase much faster than the default SHA-512 in Python.) tinyveracrypt doesn't work with Python 3.

-For opening encrypted volumes with tinyveracrypt, a Linux system is needed with root access (e.g. sudo) and the dmsetup(8) tool installed, and for opening disk images, the losetup(8) tool is also needed.
+For opening encrypted volumes with tinyveracrypt, a Linux system is needed with root access (e.g. sudo) and the dmsetup(8) tool installed.
 The cryptsetup(8) tool is not needed.
+The losetup(8) tool is not needed if Python has the standard fcntl module installed installed.

 Q16.
-Does a VeraCrypt volume have an unencrypted UUID?
+Does a VeraCrypt or TrueCrypt volume have an unencrypted UUID?
-""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-No, by design it's impossible to distinguish an encrypted VeraCrypt volume from random garbage without knowing the passphrase.
+No, by design it's impossible to distinguish an encrypted VeraCrypt or TrueCrypt volume from random garbage without knowing the passphrase.

 However, tinyveracrypt can create a VeraCrypt encrypted volume with a fake LUKS header containing an unencrypted UUID (recognized by blkid in